 Love is lived out.
 Love is not just a declaration.
 It is commitment in action.
 That God feels love for us is absolutely amazing.
 It is humbling.
-He's always seeking to shape our lives by His love and he's patient and kind with us.
+God is always patient and kind with us, seeking to shape our lives by love.
+Your notes:

-One thing that God can really challenge us on is whether our Christian lives show something different which is worth living for.
+One thing that God can really challenge us on is whether our Christian lives show something different, which is worth living for.
 If there's nothing that looks particularly necessary or attractive about being a Christian, then what's the point?
-We should go out of our way to try and demonstrate God to as many people as we can, not just in our prayers but in our actions and in our praise to Him.
-We should be loving people and full of God's goodness, joy and grace.
-They may not call it 'God' at the time, but there's something special about you which is your relationship with God.
-The fruit of
+What if we went out of our way to try to demonstrate God to as many people as we could, not just in our prayers but in our actions and in our praise?
+What if we were loving people, full of God's goodness, joy and grace?
+People would notice: they might not call it 'God' at the time, but there would be something special about us - our relationship with God.
+The fruit of that relationship is a loving nature.